CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 ### Integrate auth and submissions microservices to CI processes ###
-We should begin including the microservices projects in our continuous integration builds, set up the API endpoints in the staging environment, and make sure the microservices are executed.
-This will also require setting up environment- specific secrets for connecting with Okta and ensuring we have set up permanent application users for the microservices.
+We should begin including the microservices projects in our continuous integration builds, set up the API endpoints in the staging and production environments, and make sure the microservices are executed.
+This will also require setting up environment-specific secrets for connecting with Okta and ensuring we have set up permanent application users for the microservices.
+By the end of this work both staging and production Okta should have their final access applications; the names of the application and the method by which the secrets are passed to the microservices should be documented at \
+this point.

 ### Update end to end testing and development environments to include auth and submissions ###
 We should build a new test based on `end2end_up` that performs submission through the microservices instead of the